-Any student to whom a physician has dispensed a desensitizing antigen (“allergy vaccine”) for injection may store the vaccine at the Health Center and receive injections on schedule from the Health Center nurses.
-A charge of $12 for a single injection and $15 for 2 or more injections at the same visit will be charged to the student's account with the Bursar and are payable at the Bursar’s Office.
-The Health Center handles no money and files no claims to insurance companies.
+Any student to whom a physician has dispensed a desensitizing antigen (“allergy vaccine”) for injection may store this vaccine at the Health Center in a refrigerator designated for the purpose, and may receive injections on schedule from the Health Center nurses.
+A charge for each allergy injection visit will be recorded with the Office of Student Accounts and will appear on the student's account.
+Cash payments cannot be accepted at the Health Center.

 For the safety of patients and the legal protection of the University of Dayton, the following policies and procedures regarding allergy vaccine are strictly observed at all times.

-If the time elapsed since the last allergy vaccine is twice the prescribed interval or more, no further injections will be given until a WRITTEN order has been received from the prescribing physician, indicating either approval of continuation of the original schedule or a revision of dosage.
+6. If the time elapsed since the last allergy vaccine is twice the prescribed interval or more, no further injections will be given until a WRITTEN order has been received from the prescribing physician, indicating either approval of continuation of the original schedule or a revision of dosage.
 Obtaining such an order is the responsibility of the patient.
-Written orders may be faxed to the Health Center.
+Written orders may be faxed to the Health Center at the number shown above.
 A student who has received vaccine while at home during a vacation must present evidence of this IN WRITING from the administering physician before continuing the injection schedule at the Health Center.